MicTott/BiocNMF/README.md

 ## Citation

-If you use BiocNMF in your research, please cite:
+If you use NMFscape in your research, please cite:

 - The original consensus NMF paper: Kotliar et al. (2019) "Identifying gene expression programs of cell-type identity and cellular activity with single-cell RNA-Seq" eLife
 - RcppML: DeBruine et al. (2021) "High-performance non-negative matrix factorization for large single cell data"